 Implantation bleeding happens when a fertilised egg (embryo) attaches to the lining of the uterus.

 It's often characterised by light spotting and is caused by the blood vessels in your uterus bleeding when the embryo implants.

 Implantation bleeding typically involves a small amount of spotting that can range from light pink to a rusty colour.
 This light bleeding can last between a few hours to up to four days and is sometimes accompanied by other implantation symptoms.

-You may notice light traces of blood in your knickers, on a sanitary pad or the paper when you wipe after going to the loo.
+You may notice light traces of blood in your underwear, on a sanitary pad or the paper when you wipe after going to the toilet.

 Implantation bleeding typically happens around seven to 15 days after conception and lasts for a few days.

 You may find that it happens around the time you'd expect your period if you have a regular, 28-day cycle, but it'll be much lighter than menstrual bleeding.

 Implantation bleeding is usually much lighter than a usual period and can be accompanied by some other early pregnancy symptoms which can help you.
 If you usually have light or irregular periods, the following points may help you differentiate between the two.